Yes, I’ve broken every rule I made before I started the trip. No more than 500km a day after Malaysia. Broken. No riding in the dark. Broken.

 - Oil palm fruits falling of a truck in front of me.

-But really, riding in Thailand is not as crazy as it sounds.
-Just remain predictable and always predict what other drivers are trying to do, and you should be fine.
+But really, riding in Thailand is not as crazy as it seem to be.
+Just remain predictable and always predict what other drivers are trying to do, and you should do fine.

 Anyway, my room for last night came with breakfast.
 Traditional Thai breakfast.
 So I was up by 6am and had one of the best rest I had in awhile.